 13 of 16

 The Scandinavian countries love Christmas.
 (Perhaps it is because they are nearer to Santa's home than the rest of us).
 And with their bountiful celebrations that contain fabulous foods, meats, and fruits, one can understand why they might have lovely Christmas cookies as well!

-Norwegian Krumkake Cookies are in this spotlight, as they could be considered one of the prettiest of all the cookies.
+Norwegian krumkake cookies are in this spotlight, as they could be considered one of the prettiest of all the cookies.
 They have a texture more like a cracker or waffle than a cookie.
-The Krumkake are cooked on a circular cookie iron, then rolled into a cigar, or cone shape, making them perfect for Christmas.
+The krumkake are cooked on a circular cookie iron, then rolled into a cigar, or cone shape.

 14 of 16

 As you would expect, in the U.S. there is a vast range of cookies on offer for the holidays.
-But to make your Christmas shine, try these utterly charming Christmas Lizzy Fruitcake Cookies filled with rich, indulgent, dried fruits including candied cherries, dates, pineapple, pecan nuts and a good splash of Bourbon.
+But to make your Christmas shine, try these utterly charming fruitcake cookies filled with rich, indulgent, dried fruits including candied cherries, dates, pineapple, pecan nuts and a good splash of Bourbon.
 They are ridiculously easy to make.

 15 of 16